NM2509/Epidemic-Propagation-A-Novel-Multilayered-Stochastic-Approach/README.md

 File 3 - defines three functions which are needed in order to obtain all households to isolate in case of a detection.
 This would correspond to a cluster.

-File 4 - if we are running simulations for the average number of child clusters, this function gets a cluster by its id.
+File 4 - if we are running simulations to get the average number of child clusters, this function gets a cluster by its id.

 File 5 - Choosing an event out of 'birth','recovery','detection','infection'.